Pasha-Naseer/class-snippets/README.md

 My collection of the Python code snippets which I have used in my classes for the purpose of teaching my students.

 Each file contains examples from different Python concepts and strategy is to help you learn Python trying to produce a type of code that helps you to solve daily problems;
-However the primary sessions are basic code to understand Python syntax. stay updated and check the repo for new files and snippets.
+However the primary sessions are basic code to merely understand Python syntax. stay updated and check the repo for new files and snippets.